viztini/rubyental/README.md

-# rubymental
+# rubyental

-rubymental is a simple command-line interface (CLI) application built with Ruby, designed to help you manage your mental well-being through a combination of todo lists and journaling.
+rubyental is a simple command-line interface (CLI) application built with Ruby, designed to help you manage your mental well-being through a combination of todo lists and journaling.

 ## Features